-See page 13 for special regulations regarding deer carcass transport, designated CWD sampling stations and baiting and feeding of wildlife within the West Virginia CWD Containment Area.
+See page 14 for special regulations regarding deer carcass transport, designated CWD sampling stations and baiting and feeding of wildlife within the West Virginia CWD Containment Area.

-Wilson Cove Deer Study Area and Hillcrest Wildlife Management Area
+Wilson Cove Deer Study Area

-Wilson Cove Deer Study Area, located in Hardy County on the George Washington National Forest, and Hillcrest WMA, located in Hancock County, will have a special antlered deer muzzleloader season November 25-December 8, 2024.
+Wilson Cove Deer Study Area, located in Hardy County on the George Washington National Forest, will have a special antlered deer muzzleloader season November 24-December 7, 2025.
 During this period, only single shot muzzleloaders, including "in-lines" of .38 caliber or larger, are legal for deer hunting on these areas.
 These two areas will not be open to the traditional buck firearms season.
 All muzzleloader season license requirements apply and harvested deer must be electronically registered as a Muzzleloader Season harvest (see pages 11-12, 19 and 32).
 Only one antlered deer may be taken on each area for all seasons (archery, crossbow, muzzleloader and Mountaineer Heritage) combined.